 Most of these Hotels are located within walking distance, except for Golden Gate Hotel (10-minute drive), from Chaktomuk Conference Hall.
 All Rooms are equipped with standard facilities such as hot and cold shower, telephone, fridge, safety deposit box, cable TV and (internet access).
 Visit their website for further information about the Hotel.

-Payments for Hotels can only be accepted through bank transfer.
+Payment Guideline Payments for Hotels can only be accepted through bank transfer.
 Please send your payment in full amount to the Festival Secretariat on or before October 16, 2009.

-All hotel reservations will be confirmed through fax or email within 10 days of receipt of the full payment.
+Confirmation of Hotel Reservation All hotel reservations will be confirmed through fax or email within 10 days of receipt of the full payment.
 Should you encounter any problem with the hotel reservation or payment procedure, please contact the Festival Secretariat.

-No refund shall be given for hotel payments if cancellation is made 2 weeks before check-in.
+Early Departure or No-show No refund shall be given for hotel payments if cancellation is made 2 weeks before check-in.

-All participants are booked until morning of November 28.
+Checking Out All participants are booked until morning of November 28.
 You are requested to check out and settle accounts by 12 noon.

 The Festival organizers will not be responsible for participants who extend their stay for sightseeing and city tour and/or other purposes.
 Should you decide to stay longer, please inform the Secretariat and make the necessary arrangements.

-The Festival Secretariat will arrange for Airport transfer service for your convenience.
+Airport Transfer/Inland Transportation The Festival Secretariat will arrange for Airport transfer service for your convenience.
 Please inform us of your flight details so we can make proper airport pick-up arrangement.

 A shuttle/van service shall be provided for delegates staying at Golden Gate Hotel as well as for those with physical disabilities.
 Festival tuktuks shall also be stationed at major Festival points.
 The Secretariat will post regular announcements at Festival venue bulletin boards for schedule of transport services.